GegznaV/ds-projects/home-credit/README.md

 Directories *(might not be present on GitHub)*:

 - `data`:
-Directory for data *(not present on GitHub)*.
+Directory for data.
 It has subdirectories:
     - `info`:
-    Directory for metadata and description.
+    Directory for metadata and descriptions.
     - `raw`:
     Directory for raw data *(not present on GitHub)*.
     - `interim`:
     Directory for interim data and cached data analysis results *(not present on GitHub)*.

+- `models`:
+  Directory for models *(not present on GitHub)*.

 Files: